 In the center of the capital of the US you find the National Mall.
 It’s a park where you find many major historical buildings and monuments.

-To just name a few of the landmarks in the National Mall there are the the Capitol Building, Washington Monument, Lincoln Memorial, Thomas Jefferson Memorial and of course the White House.
+A few of the landmarks in the National Mall there are the Capitol Building, Washington Monument, Lincoln Memorial, Thomas Jefferson Memorial and of course the White House.

 Read more: An evening walk in Washington, D.C. >>